oncovetdu/Surface-Go-2-OpenCore/README.md

 ## What needs some more work
 - [ ] Sleep/wake - the device wakes up from sleep displaying the Surface logo on the internal display
 - [ ] Type Cover - the caps lock led does not light up when enabled: [issue fired](https://github.com/VoodooI2C/VoodooI2CHID/pull/52#issuecomment-841795827)
-- [ ] Speakers - the speakers seem a little too quiet, using another AppleALC `device-id` may help
 - [ ] Accelerometers, gyroscope
 - [ ] Ambient light sensor